AhmadZuhdi/yolo-budget/README.md

 - Red: Over budget
 - Percentage of budget used

+### Transaction Management
+The transaction page includes powerful filtering and pagination features:

+**Filtering**
+- **Search** — Find transactions by description or date
+- **Filter by Account** — Show only transactions from specific accounts
+- **Filter by Budget** — Show only transactions assigned to specific budgets
+- **Filter by Tags** — Filter transactions by any assigned tag

+**Pagination**
+- **Configurable page size** — Choose 5, 10, 20, 50, or 100 items per page
+- **Page navigation** — Use Previous/Next buttons or click page numbers directly
+- **Transaction counter** — Shows current range (e.g., "1–10 of 234")
+- **Auto-reset** — Pagination automatically resets to page 1 when filters change

+**Form Validation**
+- Amount cannot be 0 (prevents invalid transactions)
+- Both lineA and lineB amounts validated in double-entry mode
+- Default account and budget automatically reset after successful transaction creation or update

 ### Quick Transaction Defaults
 Save time when creating transactions by setting default values in Settings:
 - **Default Account** — Pre-fills the account field when creating new transactions